The Orexplore Story

 With the GeoCore X10 and the simultaneously developed software Orexplore Insight in place, Orexplore could finally blossom.
 It was now possible to scan drill cores at high speed, and geologists could be fed 3D models of the X-rayed drill cores via computer screens, no matter where they were in the world.
 The time was also right to launch several test projects on site, and this was done with, amongst others, Boliden, Lovisagruvan and Swick Mining.
 To facilitate a wider usage of the new method, mining companies could send cores for X-raying to the Orexplore offices in Stockholm and Perth, for the results to be presented via Orexplore Insight.

-"We still have some way to go before Orexplore's technology is completely verified and accepted by the mining industry.
-It's all about carrying out enough tests, so it's only a matter of time.
-In Lovisagruvan, where I work as a geologist, I run the traditionally processed results against those of the GeoCore X10.
-Orexplore Insight gives me access to a huge amount of information about the mine.
-And I get it within 15 minutes.
-Compare this to the traditional method, with which a small part of the drill core is sent for analysis to a certified lab.
+"There´s still some way to go before Orexplore's technology is completely accepted by the mining industry, it's only a matter of time.
+In Lovisagruvan, where I work as a geologist, Orexplore Insight gives access to a huge amount of information about the mine, and I get it within 15 minutes.
+Compare this to the traditional disructive method, with which a small part of the drill core is sent for analysis to a certified lab.
 Several weeks can go by before you get the results," says Sädbom, chairman of the board of Orexplore and geologist at Lovisagruvan mine.

 Sustainable needs for a conventional industry